Bloody hell, schon wieder schlecht geschlafen?!

 Swimming with a menstrual cup Reading Bloody hell, slept badly again?!
 5 minutes Next How to: get rid of blood stains

-What's even worse than not being able to sleep in?
-Clearly: Not being able to fall asleep!
+What's even worse than not being allowed to sleep in?
+Quite clearly: not being able to fall asleep!

-Especially before menstruation, some women observe that all attempts to count sheep, change sleeping position or spontaneous meditation do not help at all.
+Especially before menstruation, some women notice that all attempts at counting sheep, changing sleeping position or spontaneous meditation have no effect at all.

-The sleep disorders before the period have now been scientifically examined and it is true: the cycle influences sleep efficiency.
-Ah, we knew it...
+Sleep disorders before the period have now been scientifically investigated and it is true: the cycle influences sleep efficiency.
+Aha, we knew it...

-Shortly before menstruation, sleep efficiency decreases by 3.3 percent.
-Sound like peanuts?
-Specifically, it means that on the days leading up to the days, women wake up more often in between and it took them an average of 15 minutes longer to fall asleep.
-15 minutes, that's hitting snooze at least twice in the morning.
-So we're really reluctant to give them away.
+Shortly before menstruation, sleep efficiency drops by 3.3 percent.
+Sounds like peanuts?
+In concrete terms, it means that women wake up more often in the days before their period and need an average of 15 minutes longer to fall asleep.
+15 minutes means hitting snooze at least twice in the morning.
+We really don't want to give that up.

 Summary